official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

 194. Mr McKane wrote to Sir David Manning on 23 November, advising:

-“The UK draft does not now appear to have any realistic chance of being accepted by the Security Council.”104
+“The UK draft does not now appear to have any realistic chance of being accepted by the Security Council.”[^104]

-103 Manuscript comment Blair on Minute Powell to Prime Minister, 15 November 2001, ‘The War: What Comes Next?’
+[^103]: Manuscript comment Blair on Minute Powell to Prime Minister, 15 November 2001, ‘The War: What
-104 Minute McKane to Manning, 23 November 2001, ‘Iraq’.
+[^104]: Minute McKane to Manning, 23 November 2001, ‘Iraq’.

 346

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 195. Mr McKane identified two options: